-So instead, I use focus stacking to pick up the slack.
+So instead, you can use focus stacking to pick up the slack.

-To try to put the process in a nutshell, when you focus-stack, you take multiple photos of your subject, moving the focus a little each time.
+To try to put the process in a nutshell, when you focus-stack, you take multiple photos of your subject, moving the focus on the camera a little each time.
 You then create a composite image on the computer, using the sharpest parts from each photo in the stack.

 What's the process for doing focus stacking?

-Anyway, back to the job in-hand.
-I have my camera on a tripod and all the settings are done manually.
+To do focus stacking like this, I have my camera on a tripod and all the settings are done manually.
 I don’t have anything on auto, to keep everything consistent across the stack of images.
-The only variant is the focus, which is done manually, too.
-I can’t have the camera making any decisions for me.
-Differences between the photos will make things harder for me later down the line.
+The only variant is the focus, which is also done manually.
+I can’t have the camera making any decisions for me; differences between the photos will make things harder for me later down the line.